sitiporn/Reading-paper/README.md

   This will cover reading and implementing the several state of art papaers in NLP field

-### terms
-    - task 0: pretrain of encoders for language understanding
-    - task 1: pretrain of encoders for understanding utterances and contrastive utteraces tasks without labels
-    - task 2: fine-tunning tasks (eg. few shot) train on KL-div predict probabilty and contrastive utteraces with labels

 ### weight
    - Pretrain(self-supervised)
          - from scartch